 - Wilted veggies are perfect for soup and won’t be wasted.

 - Use frozen vegetables instead of canned.
-Canned veggies seem cheaper but you get more with frozen vegetables and fruit because you’re paying for the excess weight of the liquid in canned vegetables and fruits.
+Canned veggies seem cheaper but you get more with frozen vegetables and fruit because you’re paying for the excess weight of the liquid in canned vegetables and fruits, which you usually discard.

 - Plan your weekly meal plan around the produce that’s on sale.